Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Given all that, it’s no overstatement to say happy gut = happy life.

-As mentioned above, an unbalanced microbiome can dramatically affect gut health, potentially leading to conditions like leaky gut, IBS, SIBO and Crohn’s.
+As mentioned above, an unbalanced microbiome can dramatically affect gut health, potentially leading to all kinds of unwanted conditions.
 But the gut’s impact on your physical health extends far beyond your belly.